-In this course, students study the structure of music through analysis of music and original compositions.
-This course is very important for students planning to study music in college.
-Students explore all elements of music in depth, including the elements of sound, music notation, tonality, modality, style/genre, timbre, expression, melody, harmony, rhythm, texture, form, and ear training.
+In this course, students study the structure of music through the analysis of music and original compositions.
+This course is very important for students planning to continue music after high school.
+Students explore all elements of music in depth, including the elements of sound, music notation, tonality, modality, style/genre, timbre, expression, melody, harmony, rhythm, and ear training.
 Units of study include major and minor key signatures, harmonic structures and functions, harmonic analysis, keyboard skills, and musical terminology.
 Prerequisite skills: ability to identify pitch in both treble and bass clefs, ability to read basic rhythmic patterns, beginning level keyboard skills.
+A minimum of 1 year of experience in choir, orchestra, piano, or band, or the completion of one semester of Class Piano, is recommended before students enroll in this course.